 You have to write dialogue like it sounds in real life and then shorten it.
 Remove anything and everything excessive.
 Get rid of the unnecessary stuff, that once removed doesn’t change the meaning of the dialogue.

 Try shortening the dialogue as much as you can.
 This is something that you’ll learn with time.
 Practice.
 Check dialogue examples.

 Here is an example.
 Check the following dialogue that’s not shortened.

 Now here is a revised version of the same dialogue:

 Both versions have the same meaning.
 Readers don’t miss anything.
 That’s what you have to do with your dialogues.
 Keep them short.
 This is one of the basic lessons on how to write dialogue in a book.

 Here is what you should do to make dialogue concise.
-Small talk may happen in real life, but it's not necessary to include in your novel.
-It halts the flow and doesn't add much value.
+Small talk may happen in real life, but it’s not necessary to include it in your novel.
+It halts the flow and doesn’t add much value.